brandonlilly/LastAirBnb/README.md

 app for production.

 ### Phase 2: Listing Show Page (~1.5 days)
-Set up listings, amenities, and listing_amenties tables and associations.
-Seed a few listings, and amenities.
+Set up listings table and associations.
+Seed a few listings.
 Layout and style show page with listing information and photos.

 ### Phase 3: Listing Photos and Reviews (~1 day)
 Set up photos and review tables and associations.
 Seed a few reviews and photos